-Mozilla's Firefox OS gains support from multiple manufacturers and operators, Sprint includedAlex Wagner - Senior News Editor
+Mozilla's Firefox OS gains support from multiple manufacturers and operators, Sprint includedAlex Wagner - Editorial Director of News and Content

 Mozilla today made some big announcements concerning its Boot to Gecko mobile project, including a name change and the backing of some companies.
 First up, Mozilla revealed that Boot to Gecko will now be known as Firefox OS, which isn't much of a surprise considering the recognition that the Firefox name has.
 The open platform is based on both Linux and HTML5 and its apps are created using HTML5, which should make it easier for web developers to create content for it.
 Mozilla explains that the aim of Firefox OS is to power devices on the entry-level side of the market.